frovedis/frovedis/doc/tutorial/tutorial.md

 function, but in the case of function object, it is difficult.
 Therefore, `<int>` needs to be added to map.

-(You might experiense weird compilation error when using this kind of template parameter.
+(You might experience weird compilation error when using this kind of template parameter.
 This happens when the type of the variable (in this case d1) is *dependent type*; that is, it depends on template parameter and cannot be known by the compiler at the time of parsing.